 Certification Required.

-Whenever a trustee or debtor (or, in a corporate case, the appropriate officer of the debtor) seeks approval of fees for a professional, the party must specify in the application (or in a separate certification) that the party has reviewed and supports the application for fees as filed or, if the party opposes the application to any extent, state the party’s objection(s).
+Whenever a trustee or debtor (or, in a corporate case, the appropriate officer of the debtor) seeks approval of fees for a professional, they must specify in the application (or in a separate certification) that they have reviewed and supports the application for fees as filed or, if they oppose the application to any extent, state the factual and legal basis for their objection(s).
 When a professional other than one retained by a debtor or trustee (e.g., a professional retained by an official or unofficial committee) seeks compensation from the estate, the executive officer or chairperson of the retaining entity must file a statement supporting or opposing the application.

 Retainers.